qcri-social/AIDR/Installation-Instructions.md

 Prior to start the project building process make sure you have completed the following steps (a-d):

 (a) Create a database schema `aidr_fetch_manager`.

+(b) Apply the following changes to the central configurations property file($AIDR_HOME/profiles/${PROFILE}/config.properties):

-(b) In case of first time deployment, make sure you add the following line in [spring-servlet.xml](../tree/master/aidr-manager/src/main/webapp/WEB-INF/spring-servlet-xml)
+   * In case of first time deployment, make sure you set the MANAGER_HBM2DDL property to 'create'.

-`<prop key="hibernate.hbm2ddl.auto">create</prop>`

 **NOTE**:- If the application has previously been deployed and you have the MySql schema with tables in place then just remove the above line.
 The above line is used to create MySQL schema during the first deployment.
-After the first deployment, you can instead use:
+After the first deployment, you can instead use 'update'.

-`<prop key="hibernate.hbm2ddl.auto">update</prop>`

-(c) In the same file `spring-servlet.xml` the database credentials can be specified/changed according to your installation.

-(d) Apply the following changes to [system.properties](../tree/master/aidr-manager/src/main/resources/system.properties)
+   * You should also enter valid values for MANAGER_DB_USERNAME and MANAGER_DB_PASSWORD
    * twitter.consumerKey=<put here your Twitter's application consumer key>
    * twitter.consumerSecret=<put here your Twitter's application consumer key secret>

+(e) Apply the following changes to [system.properties](../tree/master/aidr-manager/src/main/resources/system.properties)
    * twitter.callBackURL=<here goes the URL where the aidr-manager application is accessible>. e.g., http://localhost:8080/AIDRFetchManager
    * application.secureUrl=<here goes the URL where the application is accessible>. e.g., http://localhost:8080/AIDRFetchManager
    * fetchMainUrl=Put here aidr-collector webresources path (e.g., http://localhost:8084/aidr-collector/webresources)